Smartling/SmartlingHelp/_v2endpoints/glossary/new-glossary-from-file.md

     description_markdown:
 ---

-Creates a new Glossary in a Smartling account from an uploaded Excel spreadsheet.
+Creates a new Glossary in your account from an uploaded Excel spreadsheet.
 The format of the spreadsheet is important.
 See [Import Glossary](/support/articles/import-glossary/) and [Glossary Spreadsheet Format](/support/articles/glossary-spreadsheet-format/).

 This process is asynchronous and may take a few minutes to complete.
 Therefore the response will have a `202 ACCEPTED` status, instead of the usual `200 SUCCESS`.
 The response includes a `glossaryImportJobUid` which can be used to check the status of the import.